 Some people find that giving themselves number answers on the questions just gets in the way.
 If you are one of those people, remember that you can go through the book without even bothering with the numbers.
-You can ask each question in an open-ended way, instead.
+You can use the items as prompts to explore the questions in an open-ended way.
+The book is the best resource for the open-ended approach, with its spaces to respond and prompts to do so.
 After answering each question, if you had this kind of experience, jot down some notes about what it felt like for you, and where and when it occurred.

 Recently . . .

 1. Have you been spiritually touched by the beauty of creation?

 2. Have you felt God’s presence, or the presence of the divine or holy?

 3. Have you experienced a connection to all of life?